 FDA cleared: Yes

-SmoothSkin IPL was developed by Cyden Ltd. and was the first ever home light-based hair removal that was released on the UK market in 2009.
-During that time, the device was called Cyden iPulse IPL, and was later renamed to SmoothSkin.
+SmoothSkin IPL was developed by Cyden Ltd. and was the first-ever home light-based hair removal that was released on the UK market in 2009.
+During that time, the device was called Cyden iPulse IPL and was later renamed to SmoothSkin.
 SmoothSkin IPL was only being sold in their UK partner retailer called Boots, and since then, gained popularity among European women.
 As a result, Cyden released a newer version called SmoothSkin Gold, which is being sold internationally.
 The device was finally FDA-cleared in 2016, and now being enjoyed by a few American users.
 A group of dermatologist did a clinical trial of all IPL device in 2009, and the result was that only SmoothSkin passed the safe and effective specification for a home-use light-based hair removal device, even outperforming the Tria Laser 4X. [insert reference here].

-As of 2017, SmoothSkin has two home IPL devices:
+SmoothSkin has two home IPL devices:

 - SmoothSkin Gold